matthiasronnau/Wildlife-Population-Estimation-Project/README.md

 The data for this project was acquired by using one-stage cluster sampling techniques to sample grids from a predetermined area in two locations: Lucerne Valley, California, and Rossmoor, California.
 The number of crows was counted in each grid, and population estimates were constructed from these counts.
 ___
 ### Required Packages
-The packages stringr was used for our analysis.
+The packages stringr was used for the analysis.
 The package stringr was used to subset the data from each location.